 10. Bonus activities: Hunting cute things

-It’s quite hard not to see cute things in Yufuin, cause they are everywhere.
+It’s quite difficult not to see cute things in Yufuin, cause they are everywhere.
 You might feel overwhelmed by the cuteness of this town.
-Each decoration or signs look really cute.
+Each decoration or signs look cute.

 How about finding bicycles around the town?

 Even though you cannot ride bicycles in this town because it’s usually full of tourists, you can still find them here.
-Besides cars, bicycles are the main vehicles in Japan.
+Besides cars, bicycles are the primary vehicles in Japan.

 Disclaimer: These reviews for shop and restaurants are based on my taste, so you may like it or not.
 However, if you’d like to hear some honest reviews of delicious food, don’t leave yet!